Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Februari 2025 22.23.26 UTC
+- WIB: Minggu, 2 Februari 2025 23.28.05 UTC
-- WITA: Minggu, 2 Februari 2025 23.23.26 UTC
+- WITA: Senin, 3 Februari 2025 00.28.05 UTC
-- WIT: Senin, 3 Februari 2025 00.23.26 UTC
+- WIT: Senin, 3 Februari 2025 01.28.05 UTC

 Kutipan Inspiratif:
-"Style is a reflection of your attitude and your personality."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: attitude
+Kategori: friendship